University Leave Policy UPPS No. 04.04.30

 If the employee has medical restrictions, the supervisor will evaluate on a case-by-case basis whether the essential functions of the job can be performed.
-The supervisor shall consult with the ADA coordinator and document the request for accommodation and rationale for the decision.
+The supervisor may contact the ADA coordinator for guidance.
+In any case, review by the ADA coordinator is required if the supervisor is unable to accommodate the restrictions.
+The request for accommodation and rationale for the decision must be documented.

 c.
 When an employee notifies the university that he or she will not return from leave, the university shall terminate the employee's insurance coverage at the end of the current month (provided all required premiums are paid), and he or she shall not have a right to restoration to the same or equivalent position.
 The employee may continue insurance coverage with COBRA and the provisions of the plan.

 d.
 Upon receiving notice that the employee is not returning to employment, or should the employee simply fail to return or return for less than 30 days after leave has ended, the employee shall owe the entire employer contribution for health insurance provided during any months of leave without pay.
 The employee will not owe that amount if there is a recurrence or onset of a serious health condition (see Section 07.02 b.) or, in the university’s opinion, there is a change of circumstances beyond the employee's control.

 If an employee does not return to work and owes the employer contribution as described above, payment is due within 60 days after receiving notice from Texas State of the amount owed.
 After that time, the TSUS associate general counsel will handle the debt collection.